samasargent/JobPlacementDashboard/README.md

 ## Introduction

 I worked as part of a small team to create an interactive website for a theatre company local to Portland.
 The purpose of the website was to manage content and productions for the company.
-The project waas built using ASP .NET MVC and Entity Framework.
+The project was built using ASP .NET MVC and Entity Framework.
 I mainly worked on the Cast Member section of the website, where data on the different members of the company would be stored.
 We worked in a two week sprint to get the basic structure of the website set up and designed.
 I worked on several [back end stories](#back-end-stories)—mostly setting up two of the main models for the website.
 I also worked on the [front end](#front-end-stories) of the website, utilizing Bootstrap and JavaScript to design the CRUD pages for the CastMember class.
 I learned good version control and [other skills](#other-skills-learned) from working on this team over the two weeks.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.